 21.3.18.5.3 CCA sensitivity for signals occupying the primary 20 MHz channel

-The PHY shall issue a PHY-CCA.indication(BUSY, {primary}) primitive if one of the conditions listed in Table 21-27 (Conditions for CCA BUSY on the primary 20 MHz) is met in an otherwise idle 20 MHz, 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz operating channel width.
-With >90% probability, the PHY shall detect the start of a PPDU that occupies at least the primary 20 MHz channel under the conditions listed in Table 21-27 (Conditions for CCA BUSY on the primary 20 MHz) within a period of aCCATime (see 21.4.4 (VHT PHY)) and hold the CCA signal busy (PHY-CCA.indication(BUSY, channel-list) primitive) for the duration of the PPDU.
+A VHT STA with a W MHz operating channel width shall detect, with >90% probability, the start of a PPDU that occupies at least the primary 20 MHz channel in an otherwise idle W MHz operating channel width, and issue a PHY-CCA.indication(BUSY, {primary}) primitive within a period of aCCATime (see 21.4.4 (VHT PHY)) if one of the following conditions is met:

+The start of a non-HT PPDU as defined in 17.3.10.6 (CCA requirements).

+The start of an HT PPDU as defined in 19.3.19.5 (CCA sensitivity).

+The start of a non-HT duplicate or VHT PPDU for which the power measured within the primary 20 MHz channel is at or above –82 dBm.

+The CCA signal shall be held busy (PHY-CCA.indication(BUSY, {primary}) primitive) for the duration of the PPDU.